 Are there different types of breast cancer?

-There are several types of breast cancer.
-The most common is ductal carcinoma that starts in the lining of the milk ducts of the breast.
+There are different types of breast cancer.
+The most common is ductal carcinoma, which starts in the lining of the milk ducts of the breast.
 The other type of breast cancer is lobular carcinoma.
-This begins in the lobules of the breast where breast milk is produced.
+This begins in the lobules of the breast, where breast milk is produced.

 What is non-invasive breast cancer?

 With non-invasive breast cancer, the cancer cells are confined to the ducts or lobules.
 This is also known as carcinoma in-situ.
-There are two types of non-invasive breast cancer.
-The first is ductal carcinoma in-situ (DCIS).
-This is when the ductal cells divide abnormally but stay within the ducts.
-The second type of non-invasive breast cancer is lobular carcinoma in-situ (LCIS).
-This is when the cells divide abnormally, but stay within the lobules.
-Lobular carcinoma in-situ is an indicator that a woman might be at an increased risk of developing invasive breast cancer.
+Ductal carcinoma in-situ (DCIS) is when the ductal cells divide abnormally but stay within the ducts.

 What is invasive breast cancer?